Is your relationship tested by chronic illness?

 Most people think that the meaning of “in sickness and in health” means getting cancer at the age of 80.
 The reality is that life doesn’t always go the way we plan.

 M lived with daily chronic pain for years now, but she’s learned to minimize it.
 We both found what triggers chronic pain and even how to avoid it.

 Chronic illness is a long-term health condition that quite often doesn’t have a cure.
-The most commonly known to the majority of people are diseases such as:
+The most commonly known to the majority of people are diseases such as diabetes, asthma, even cancer.

-Diseases like diabetes, heart diseases, asthma, even cancer have one thing in common – there is a cure, therefore there’s hope.
+These diseases have one thing in common – there is a possibility of recovery, therefore there’s hope.

 People with “invisible illness” experience a lot of pain, fatigue, and discomfort but their suffering isn’t often seen as real.

-Millions of women who look perfectly healthy on the outside are grappling with chronic conditions that make “normal life” anything but.
-This is what it’s really like to have an invisible illness:
+Millions of people who look perfectly healthy on the outside are grappling with chronic conditions that make “normal life” anything but.
+This is what it’s really like to have an invisible illness.

 Invisible illnesses such as endometriosis, Lyme disease, lupus, fibromyalgia, CFS, or Crohn’s disease, tend to be affected more often by women than men.